 This article will review the most common types of processes and highlight the differences between them.

 Shot blasting – also referred to as abrasive blasting – is a common method used to clean and polish steel plate.
 The technique uses steel shot about the size of a grain of sand and blasts that abrasive at the material surface.
 The abrasive combined with its force effectively removes surface residue but does not damage the steel plate.
+This allows surface finishes such as paint to last longer on the material.

 Steel plate is loaded and preparing to enter a Wheelabrator shot blaster